 \section{Conclusions and open problems}

 Our constructions are easily extended to the setting of convex cones.
-However, we do not know if the optimal bound given in Theorem~\ref{thm:lowerbound} is tight.
-We also do not know if considering more general objects than convex quadratic inequalities, for instance, general spectrahedra, spectrahedral shadows or hyperbolicity cones, may give us a more efficient constructions (in some appropriate sense).
-We are also curious about the relation between the facial dimension signature of a convex set and its polar, and whether it is always possible to realise signatures with convex sets that are facially exposed along with their polars.
-Below we list these and related open questions.
+We proved that our lower bound given in Theorem~\ref{thm:lowerbound} is tight (e.g., for complete sequences).
+However, we do not know in general, how loose the strongest of the bounds given in that theorem can be.
+We also do not know if considering more general objects than convex quadratic inequalities, for instance, general spectrahedra, spectrahedral shadows or hyperbolicity cones, may give us more efficient constructions (in some appropriate sense).
+We are also curious about the relation between the facial dimension signature of a convex set and its polar, and whether it is always possible to realise facial dimension signatures with convex sets that are facially exposed along with their polars.
+Next, we discuss these and related questions in more detail.

 {\arabic{enumi}}